Action Zealandia: Dominion Movement

-According to the journalist Marc Daalder, Action Zealandia emerged in July 2019 as the successor to the Dominion Movement, a far right group that ceased its activities following the Christchurch mosque shootings in March 2019.
+According to the journalist Marc Daalder, Action Zealandia emerged in July 2019 as the successor to the Dominion Movement, a far-right group that ceased its activities following the Christchurch mosque shootings in March 2019.
 The Dominion Movement was a self-described "grass-roots Identitarian activist organisation committed to the revitalisation of our country and our people: White New Zealanders".
-The group condemned the Christchurch mosque shootings and claimed that it was non-violence.
-Due to the backlash against far right groups as a result of the shootings, the Dominion Movement ceased operations and shut down its website.
-In addition, the Dominion Movement opposed consumerism, transgenderism, and immigration.
+The group condemned the Christchurch mosque shootings and claimed that it advocated non-violence.
+Due to the backlash against far-right groups as a result of the shootings, the Dominion Movement ceased operations and shut down its website.
+In addition, the Dominion Movement opposed consumerism, immigration, and the existence of Transgender people.